 Dirk K, originally from Germany, is an accomplished guitarist, whose career began in the early 1990s.
-Releasing 17 CDs as a Recording Artist on Sony, Bellaphon, Fuzzy Music, and on his own independent label DIP Records.
-In addition, he recorded 12 CDs with original projects such as Lockout Station, Quartet Equinox, Das Überschall, Acoustic Journey, etc..
+Releasing 20 CDs as a Recording Artist on Sony, Bellaphon, Fuzzy Music and on his own independent label DIP Records.
+In addition he recorded 12 CD’s with original projects such as Lockout Station, Quartet Equinox, Das Überschall, Acoustic Journey, etc..
 He performed and recorded with renowned artists such as Randy Brecker, Peter Erskine, Toots Thielemans, Dave Weckl, Brandon Fields, Alan Pasqua, Marc Johnson, Terri Lyne Carrington, Gary Meek, Rick Braun, Paul Tayler, Eric Marienthal, Darryl Williams, C.C.
 Thomas Jr., Al Turner, and many more.

-His music is featured on Smooth Jazz radio since 1997 and he had numerous top 10 singles on the charts.
+His music has been featured on Smooth Jazz radio since 1997 and he had numerous top 10 singles in the charts.

 Some of his career highlights are playing the National Anthem for the LA Lakers at the Staples Center in Los Angeles, receiving a Shaq hero award by Shaquille O' Neal and receiving an award from the Raiders wide receiver Tim Brown for outstanding exemplary service and support.
 He opened up for Sonny Rollins at the Liege Jazz Festival in Belgium, as well as for Al Jarreau in Southern California.